 The MRC Head Office ED and I forum provides an inclusive and supportive environment for all Head Office employees to:

 - support and influence the wider MRC EDI agenda.

 Meetings typically take place monthly and membership is open to all MRC Head Office and Future Leaders Fellowship colleagues.

-The MRC listening project is a new initiative which offers new starters and those returning from long-term leave the opportunity to meet with a volunteer ‘Listener’ and provide feedback on the on-boarding and induction process and return to work experience.
+The MRC listening project offers new starters and those returning from long-term leave the opportunity to meet with a volunteer ‘Listener’ and provide feedback on the on-boarding and induction process and return to work experience.
 Its aims are to: